Jixxin/Portfolio/README.md

 - [Contact](#contact)

 ## Installation
-You can access the deployed link in my gitHub.
-Or, if you wish to install the code, just right click the index.html and open in default browser to view it.
+No installation required.
+You can access the deployed link at https://jixxin.github.io/Portfolio/.

 ## Contribution
 Project created by Jeff Hicks